wp-plugins/soundy-background-music/readme.txt

 = Is Soundy Plugin compatible with iphone, ipad and smartphones in general? =

 Yes, it is as the plugin uses the HTML5 audio tag.
+There is just one issue with ipod, iphone and ipad (IOS Operating System): Autoplay option is deactivated by Apple on this operating system.

 = Is it possible to position the Play/Pause button anywhere in the page or post header ? =